makrai/notes/mohammad16-sentiment.md

       lists of words associated with affect categories
   5. create large lexicons of term–affect associations
   6. negation words and degree adverbs
-  7. metaphors, analogies, [sarcasm,] irony [aka] figurative language
+  7. metaphors, analogies, sarcasm, irony aka figurative language
   8. other languages
-  9. emerging areas where sentiment analysis is ... applied
+  9. emerging areas where sentiment analysis is applied
 * Throughout the chapter we highlight some of the best approaches
-  * including approaches that were most successful [at] SemEval
+  * including approaches that were most successful at SemEval